 The Volkswagen Caddy is one versatile machine, either as a people carrier or as a panel van, able to carry a myriad of goods and cargo.
-Leasing Options present the Caddy on a range of van leasing opportunities to suit your needs.
+Take a look at our VW Caddy lease deals below and get in touch to find out more about this fantastic vehicle

 As a result, if you’re looking for something Citroen Berlingo, Renault Kangoo or Ford Transit Connect-sized, it’s a difficult option to ignore.